 This section of the toolkit describes what RTLB practice looks like.
-It describes how this practice helps schools effectively support students to learn, achieve and reach their potential.
-Through a common understanding of and appreciation for RTLB practice, everyone with a role in their RTLB cluster can ensure the service contributes to realising the Ministry's priority outcomes for the schooling sector.
+It describes how this practice helps schools/kura and Kāhui Ako effectively support students to learn, achieve and reach their potential.
+Through a common understanding of, and appreciation for RTLB practice, everyone with a role in their RTLB cluster can ensure the service contributes to realising the Ministry's priority of improving outcomes for all children and young people.

 RTLB teams (also known as 'clusters') are groups of itinerant, fully-registered specialist teachers who have the training and skills to provide the RTLB service.
-RTLB work with teachers and schools to find solutions that support students with substantial barriers to learning, and build teacher and school inclusive practice capability.
-Each cluster has an allocated number of RTLB positions and has a professional leadership structure (cluster manager and practice leaders) that ensures all RTLB provide an effective quality service to cluster schools.
+RTLB work with teachers and schools/kura and Kāhui Ako to find solutions that support children and young people with substantial barriers to learning and build teacher and school inclusive practice capability.

+Each cluster has an allocated number of RTLB positions and has a professional leadership structure (cluster manager and practice leaders) that ensures all RTLB provide an effective, quality service to cluster schools/kura and Kāhui Ako.

-RTLB are responsible for providing the RTLB service in cluster schools in accordance with the RTLB Professional Practice Toolkit and meeting the service priorities and expectations listed in the RTLB Funding and Service Agreement.
+RTLB are responsible for providing the RTLB service in cluster schools/kura and Kāhui Ako in accordance with the RTLB Professional Practice Toolkit.
+The Board will ensure the Government's priorities and the Ministry's annual service priorities and service expectations are embedded in the work of the service.
+They are listed in the RTLB Funding Agreement.